7 Jul 2026

 From South Africa to the alleys of Berlin

-The daughter of documentary filmmakers, Alice Phoebe Lou grew up in Kommetjie, a small suburb located in the west of the Cape Peninsula in South Africa.
-A seaside town whose name means “small pool” in Afrikaans – the Dutch language spoken in South Africa – which is distinguished above all by its white lighthouse called Slangkop.
-The musician remembers the long, winding path that stretched along the side of the nearby hill, and her house, an atypical house that she herself described as “a bit eccentric”.
+As the daughter of documentary filmmakers, Alice Phoebe Lou grew up in Kommetjie, a small suburb located in the west of the Cape Peninsula in South Africa.
+A seaside town whose name means “small pool” in Afrikaans – the Dutch language spoken in South Africa.
+The area is distinguished above all by its white lighthouse called Slangkop.
+The musician remembers the long, winding path that stretched along the side of the nearby hill, and her house, an atypical house that she herself described as “a bit eccentric“.

 At the age of 19, she moved to Berlin, and from there began to perform with her guitar in the streets of various European cities.
-It was not until 2014 that Momentum, his first self-financed EP, was discovered.
-This was followed by Orbit (2016), then Paper Castles (2019) – critically acclaimed –, Glow (2021), Child’s Play (2021), recorded on Canadian Vancouver Island, and Shelter (2023).
+It was not until 2014 that Momentum, her first self-financed EP, was discovered.
+This was followed by Orbit (2016), then the critically-acclaimed Paper Castles (2019), Glow (2021), Child’s Play (2021), recorded on Canadian Vancouver Island, and Shelter (2023).

 Gentle revolts and automatic writing

-Over time, Alice Phoebe Lou has become the architect of music with deeply theatrical lyrics and minimalist arrangements.
-His revolts are gentle and his voice ethereal.
+Over time, Alice Phoebe Lou has become the architect of a type of music with dramatic lyrics and minimalist arrangements.
+Her revolts are gentle and her voice ethereal.
 “I would like to break with the mainstream expectation of music that must be perfect and universally appreciated,” she admits, smiling.
 As an independent artist, I think I can afford to play with imperfection…”

-The South African has never taken traditional classes and therefore does not really know music theory.
-But what could academicism bring him when his own mother, a self-taught musician, has always created “intuitively, a bit like that“.
+The musician has never taken traditional classes and therefore does not really know music theory.
+But what could academicism bring her when her own mother, a self-taught musician, had always created “intuitively, a bit like that.”

 Alice Phoebe Lou has therefore adopted a similar method and focuses more on expression than on rules.
 “My creative process is based on improvisation and automatic writing.
 I let the words spring out spontaneously.
 It’s embarrassing sometimes.
 In these uncontrolled moments, what emerges can be very personal, uncomfortable, even awkward…